-THE OFFERING Issuer AquaBounty Technologies, Inc. Common stock offered by us shares.
-Underwriter's option to purchase additional shares We have granted the underwriter a 30-day option to purchase an additional shares from us.
-Ordinary shares outstanding after this offering shares.
-Use of proceeds We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$ million (or approximately \$ million if the underwriter's option to purchase additional shares in this offering is exercised in full), based upon an assumed public offering price of \$ per share, the closing sale price of our common stock on the Nasdaq Capital Market on , 2017, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We currently intend to use the net proceeds of this offering to complete construction and renovations of our existing facilities in Rollo Bay and Indiana, for working capital and other general corporate purposes.
+Underwriter's option to purchase additional shares We have granted the underwriter a 30-day option to purchase an additional 744,416 shares from us.

+Common stock outstanding after this offering 13,857,873 shares.

+Use of proceeds We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$18.4 million (or approximately \$21.1 million if the underwriter's option to purchase additional shares in this offering is exercised in full), based upon an assumed public offering price of \$4.03 per share, the closing sale price of our common stock on the Nasdaq Capital Market on December 1, 2017, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We currently intend to use the net proceeds of this offering to complete construction and renovations of our existing facilities in Rollo Bay and Indiana, for working capital costs associated with growing our first batches of fish at our Indiana and Rollo Bay farm sites; and other general corporate purposes, including investing further in our sales and marketing and research and development efforts and payment of anticipated general and administrative expenses.
 We may also use a portion of the net proceeds for acquisitions of complementary businesses, technologies or other assets, although we do not currently have any agreements, commitments or understandings with respect to any such acquisitions.
 See the section of this prospectus titled "Use of Proceeds" for additional information.

 Risk factors See "Risk Factors" for a discussion of factors you should carefully consider before deciding to invest in our common stock.

-The Nasdaq Capital Market trading symbol "AQB" offering at the public offering price, if the aggregate p nterest in purchasing a minimum of \$7.5 million of shares of our common stock in this proceeds to us from this offering are \$20 million.
-However, because indications of interest are offering at the public offering price, if the aggregate proceeds to us from this offering are \$20 million.
+The Nasdaq Capital Market trading symbol "AQB"

+Intrexon, our majority stockholder, has indicated an interest in purchasing \$7.5 million of the \$20.0 million of shares of our common stock in this offering at the public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell fewer shares to Intrexon than it indicated an interest in purchasing or sell no shares to Intrexon, and Intrexon could determine to purchase fewer shares than it indicated an interest in purchasing or purchase no shares in this offering.